OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure.markdown

 [UploadAPackage]: ../Attachments/Deploying-Orchard-to-Windows-Azure/UploadAPackage.PNG
 [ProgramsAndFeatures]: ../Attachments/Deploying-Orchard-to-Windows-Azure/ProgramsAndFeatures.PNG

-> Last tested on 30 August 2013 from Windows 8 with Visual Studio 2012 and Azure SDK 2.0
+> Last tested on 30 August 2013 from Windows 8 with Visual Studio 2012, Azure SDK 2.0 and Orchard 1.7

 What follows is one method of deploying a source code drop of Orchard 1.7 to a new Azure Cloud Service.